 Use appropriate salutation

-When addressing your confirmation letter, make sure to do so formally to establish rapport and set the right tone for the rest of your letter.
+When addressing your letter, make sure to do so formally to establish rapport and set the tone for the rest of your letter.
 The most appropriate way to address the letter is “Dear (Mr./Mrs.) (Last name),” if you know the recipient’s correct title and last name.

-You can also use a “Dear (first name)” salutation when writing to someone you would like to be on a friendly, more casual basis.
+You can also use a “Dear (first name)” salutation when writing to someone you would like to be friendly with on a more casual basis.
 If the recipient’s name is unknown to you, consider using more general salutation lines such as “Dear Sir or Madam,” “To Whom It May Concern,” or ‘Greetings.”

 Proofread your letter

-The most straightforward task, yet the most effective way to write a confirmation letter that will impact, is to proofread it one last time before printing or sending it carefully.
+The most straightforward task, yet the most effective way to write a letter that will impact others, is to proofread it one last time before printing or sending it carefully.
 Doing so is essential because it leaves a better impression on the person reading the letter.
 Proofreading not only includes checking for grammar and spelling mistakes but also making sure everything looks nice and neat before printing or sending it off.

-Print on a quality paper
+Print on quality paper

-Sign the letter with blue/black pen
+Sign the letter with a blue/black pen

 If you type the letter, consider signing it using blue or black ink to give it a personal touch.
 Red ink or any other color should not be used to sign or write the document unless the person you are writing to asks you to use red ink.
-Using black or blue ink in confirmation letters will leave a more lasting impression on the recipient.
+Using black or blue ink in letters will leave a more lasting impression on the recipient.

 Be quick to send the letter

-Although there are times when you may need to wait for a response or inquiry before sending the letter, most of the time, it is good to be prompt when sending your confirmation letter.
+Although there are times when you may need to wait for a response or inquiry before sending the letter, most of the time, it is good to be prompt when sending your letter.
 The longer you wait to send the letter, the more likely it will get lost in all of the other letters received by that person.

 Frequently Asked Questions